-Pull of the North
+Pull of the North: Navigating the Yukon River

-Pull of the North
+Pull of the North: Navigating the Yukon River

 In late May 2016, Good To-Go had the opportunity to sponsor a 3 month, 2000 mile canoe journey from the source of the Yukon River at Lake Bennett, Canada to its mouth at Emmonak at the Bering Sea, Alaska—Pull of the North.